-While Shopping might not be the first thing on your mind when heading to Vegas, or at least it never used to be, but Retail is now one of the Cities biggest earners!
+While Shopping might not be the first thing on your mind when heading to Vegas, or at least it never used to be, but Retail is now one of the city’s biggest earners!
 Giant retail venues have grown up in the heart of the City and now house some of the largest and most profitable retail spaces in the country!
 While much of the country, and in fact the world, has seen a huge decline in traditional Retail, Vegas seems to have bucked that trend and in-store shopping is as big as ever!

 Like many things in Vegas, there is a lot of competition with several malls all vying for your $$$.
-Most malls have a particular selling point, something to make them Unique and capture a particular market.
-This makes answering the question of what is the Best Shopping Mall in Las Vegas particularly difficult as there is often a different answer depending on what you are looking for and what kind of shopping you are doing?
+Most malls have a particular selling point, something to make them unique and capture a particular market.
+This makes answering the question of what is the Best Shopping Mall in Las Vegas particularly difficult as there is often a different answer depending on what you are looking for and what kind of shopping you are doing.

 So we are not going to Rate the Malls, simply explain what is available and what kind of shopping each Mall suits so you can match that experience to what you are looking for.
 Some Malls are better for actual Shopping, some for the experience, some for dining options, and others just for window shopping!